Invoca/developer-docs/source/api_documentation/call_ingestion_api/index.rst

   * Campaigns need to be configured with transciption enabled
   * Campaigns need to have Signal AI enabled at at least one Signal configured

-If any of these settings are not configured you'll see error message similar to the example below.
+If any of these settings are misconfigured you'll see error message similar to the examples below.
 *Please contact the Invoca support team at questions@invoca.com for setup assistance.*

 **Response (403 Forbidden):**